ngadiyar93/ngadiyar93.github.io/index.md

 ## About me

-Hi there 👋, I am Nishanth, a fifth year Electrical Engineering PhD student at the [_University of Wisconsin-Madison_](https://www.wisc.edu/) where I work with the world renowned [_Wisconsin Electric Machines and Power Electronics Consortium (WEMPEC)_](https://wempec.wisc.edu/)- one of the largest industry-academia consortium in the world.
+Hi there 👋, I am Nishanth, a post-doctoral research associate at the [_University of Wisconsin-Madison_](https://www.wisc.edu/) where I work with the world renowned [_Wisconsin Electric Machines and Power Electronics Consortium (WEMPEC)_](https://wempec.wisc.edu/)- one of the largest industry-academia consortium in the world.
 I am advised by [Prof. Eric Severson](https://severson.wempec.wisc.edu/) and fortunate to be part of a young and dynamic research group that works on cool, niche (and weird) electric machines.
+Prior to starting as a post-doc, I obtained my Ph.D. also from WEMPEC in 2023.

 My work at WEMPEC focusses on **_design and optimization of electric machines, power electronics, and control_**.
 Since joining WEMPEC in the Fall of 2018, I have been working on design and optimization of power dense **_axial flux machines_** to electrify off-highway vehicles (excavators, tractors etc).